ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 # <a name="cast"></a>cast

 Changes or specifies the type of a variable temporarily, in an expression.
+See also the `()` operator.

 ```
 float f = 100